Citation, DOI and article data

 If previous films are available, they are probably the most reliable way of identifying early hydrocephalus.
 Features that are helpful in making the diagnosis of acute obstructive hydrocephalus include 3:

 - enlargement of the temporal horns (best indicator)

-- transependymal oedema, or periventricular oozing, may be visible as high T2 signal on MRI or low-density change on CT around the margins of the ventricles, and should not be confused with white matter change of chronic small vessel ischaemia.
+- transependymal edema, or periventricular oozing, may be visible as high T2 signal on MRI or low-density change on CT around the margins of the ventricles, and should not be confused with white matter change of chronic small vessel ischemia.

 - outward bowing of the lateral walls

 Chronic non-communicating obstructive hydrocephalus

 Non-communicating obstructive hydrocephalus (often merely referred to as obstructive hydrocephalus) is usually a relatively straightforward diagnosis to make on imaging.
 Over time, the portions of the ventricular system upstream from the obstruction gradually enlarge compressing and thinning the overlying cortex.